+- Crash frequency

-Crash rate
+- Crash rate

+- Excess proportions of specific crash types

-Other- CARDs are recommended for projects that will put >=40 mm of asphalt and meet the following: 1) there is no raised median or TWLTL, 2) the CARD quantity is >=1500'; 3) the posted speed >=45 mph; 4) the AADT >=2,000; and 4) the roadway width >=13'.
+- Other- CARDs are recommended for projects that will put >=40 mm of asphalt and meet the following: 1) there is no raised median or TWLTL, 2) the CARD quantity is >=1500'; 3) the posted speed >=45 mph; 4) the AADT >=2,000; and 4) the roadway width >=13'.

-Other-High risk factors for roadway departure crashes were identified in a statewide systemic analysis.
+- Other-High risk factors for roadway departure crashes were identified in a statewide systemic analysis.
 Additional systemic programs will be investigated in the upcoming years to decrease roadway departures.

-Other-New York is currently working on a Lane Departure Action Plan.
-The plan will identify specific countermeasures for implementation under specific roadway conditions to decrease the number of lane departure crashes.
+- Relative severity index